priyaaa80/Demo/README.md

 # Demo
-This is a Demo for Github
+This is a Demo for Github.